Skip to main content

 *LS mean (SE) and estimated difference (SE) are from the MMRM with the change from baseline in FVC as the dependent variable; treatment, week, and treatment-by-week interaction as the fixed effects; baseline FVC as the covariate; and patient as the random effect.
 An unstructured variance/covariance structure shared across treatment groups was used to model the within-patient errors.3

-During the 16-week study, fewer patients in the TYVASO group had exacerbations of underlying lung disease5‡
+During the 16-week study, fewer patients in the TYVASO group had exacerbations of underlying lung disease4‡

-Overall, 43 patients (26%) in the TYVASO group experienced an exacerbation of underlying lung disease during the study compared with 63 patients (39%) in the placebo group5‡
+Overall, 43 patients (26%) in the TYVASO group experienced an exacerbation of underlying lung disease during the study compared with 63 patients (39%) in the placebo group4‡

-There was no evidence that TYVASO, an inhaled vasodilator therapy, worsened oxygenation, suggesting it does not contribute to the undesirable effects of V/Q mismatching.1
+There was no evidence that TYVASO, an inhaled vasodilator therapy, worsened oxygenation, suggesting it does not contribute to the undesirable effects of V/Q mismatching.2

-Exacerbation was defined as an acute, clinically significant respiratory deterioration characterized by evidence of new widespread alveolar abnormality determined by the investigator.2
+Exacerbation was defined as an acute, clinically significant respiratory deterioration characterized by evidence of new widespread alveolar abnormality determined by the investigator.1

-AE=adverse event; FVC=forced vital capacity; IPF=idiopathic pulmonary fibrosis; LS=least squares; MMRM=mixed-effect model repeat measurement; PFT=pulmonary function test; SE=standard error; V/Q=ventilation/perfusion; WHO=World Health Organization.
+AE=adverse event; FVC=forced vital capacity; IPF=idiopathic pulmonary fibrosis; LS=least squares; MMRM=mixed-effect model repeat measurement; PFT=pulmonary function test; PH-ILD=pulmonary hypertension associated with interstitial lung disease; SE=standard error; V/Q=ventilation/perfusion; WHO=World Health Organization.